-- Organize around a shared system model that distributes data in real time from the central, authoritative source—a “single point of truth.”
+- Organize around a shared system model, which distributes data in real time from the central, authoritative source — a single point of truth.

 - Visualize and evaluate their systems and component relationships with digital models offering functional, structural, and other specific views.